- GDPR has changed the way that companies communicate with prospects and customers, but what is GDPR and why introduce the new privacy law now?

 This mistake earned Honda a £13,000 fine as a result.

-These two examples should act as a clear warning sign to businesses – both big and small – to make sure you’re doing things right ahead of May 2018.
+These three examples should act as a clear warning sign to businesses – both big and small – to make sure you’re doing things right in a post-GDPR world.

 Who is affected most by GDPR in marketing?

-Let’s take a closer look at who this affects and how.
+Let's take a closer look at who this has affected and how.

 1. Email marketing managers